horseinthesky/napi/README.md

 Out[5]: '95fabfb1713ea5abb54767b2bea0fe49bbd29faad610df7c58c796408a29e7a5'
 ```

-Hash is stored in `auth.yml` file to authorize the corresponding user.
+And assign permissions as in the example above.

 ### 📋 Inventory